-Chaque vérité que je trouvois étant une règle qui me servoit après à en trouver d’autres [Each problem that I solved became a rule which served afterwards to solve other problems].
+Chaque vérité que je trouvois étant une règle qui me servoit après à en trouver d’autres [Each truth that I discovered became a rule which then served to discover other truths].
 (René Descartes, “Discours de la Méthode“)

 Problem solving, from homework problems to unsolved problems, is certainly an important aspect of mathematics, though definitely not the only one.
 Later in your research career, you will find that problems are mainly solved by knowledge (of your own field and of other fields), experience, patience and hard work; but for the type of problems one sees in school, college or in mathematics competitions one needs a slightly different set of problem solving skills.
 I do have a book on how to solve mathematical problems at this level; in particular, the first chapter discusses general problem-solving strategies.
 There are of course several other problem-solving books, such as Polya’s classic “How to solve it“, which I myself learnt from while competing at the Mathematics Olympiads.